HydroDrought/hydrodroughtBook/support_docs/README.md

 # Supporting documents

-This section describes Self-guided tours that are used to illustrate methodologies and approaches.
-They facilitate the learning process.
-Self-guided tours are briefly introduced in the Textbook and are demonstrations of advanced methodologies/models that involve several calculation steps.
-They are presented in Chapters 6, 9 and 13.
-Self-guided tours are given
+This section describes Supporting documents that provide detailed background information (text files).
+In the Textbook on Hydrological Drought reference is made to these documents, that is, in Chapters 3, 4, 9 and 10.
+Supporting documents vary in nature.
+For example, some describe models or calculation procedure, and others provide information on catchments or modeling results.
+The Supporting documents facilitate more in-depth understanding of results presented (e.g. drought-generating processes) or add additional aspects (impact of land use).

 <table>
   <tr>